Reduce your risk of falling

 For more information

-You can download this infographic to think through what the next steps are to help prevent falling.
+This infographic may help you think through what the next steps are to help prevent falling, and you can complete this checklist to help prevent falls at home.
 To help manage your fear of falling, visit the National Council on Aging’s site to review some practical suggestions and more information that may help you decide.

 Most popular content